XDgov/data-design-standards/pages/components/labels.md

   <p>
     Data labels are applied directly to elements inside of a visualization to show the value of a datapoint or the category of the data.
-When using data labels for values, you can omit the corresponding axis to reduce redundancies.
+When using data labels, you can omit the corresponding axis to reduce redundancies.
   </p>
   <p>
     When using data labels for categories, such as in a line graph, you can omit